 Make it a habit to restart your PC as it clears out the memory and stops the processes which might be making your computer slow.
 If you have enabled Fast Startup, shutting down the PC would not do the trick.
 Make sure you restart your system now and then to speed up the system’s performance.

-With these quick and easy tips, you fix Windows 10 slow Startup and Shutdown issue and enhance the speed and performance of your system.
+With these quick and easy tips, you speed up slow Startup and Shutdown in Windows and can enhance the speed and performance of your computer.

 Watch this space to know more about efficient usage of Windows 10!